eaglercraft-194/sus-fix/README.md

 ### as most of the devs (including me) only know small patches of coding, this may never release. currently it is a entire rip of eaglercraft 1.8. we will be replacing this soon. also curse lfierro.
+#### DarvelCraft is a codename for right now, until the final release.
 # what is Darvelcraft?
-Darvelcraft is Minecraft 1.9.4 in the browser, based on Eaglercraft, which is also a browser-based version of Minecraft [for 1.5.2 and 1.8.8] (where you can enjoy both singleplayer and multiplayer modes, and join real Minecraft servers through a custom proxy and modified software).
+Darvelcraft [the project's codename] is Minecraft 1.9.4 in the browser, based on Eaglercraft, which is also a browser-based version of Minecraft [for 1.5.2 and 1.8.8] (where you can enjoy both singleplayer and multiplayer modes, and join real Minecraft servers through a custom proxy and modified software).

 # what about server(s)?
 sorry, currently we do not have the server software. we are studying the source of [ayunami](https://shhnowisnottheti.me)[20](https://github.com/ayunami2000)[00](https://replit.com/@ayunami2000)'s server software he made for Eaglercraft 1.5.2 and EaglercraftX (1.8.8) to get a better grasp of how to make the *S.S.* for Darvelcraft.